-What You Should Know about Newly Approved Dicamba formulations], Dr. Larry Steckel, Univ. of Tenn.
-Weed Specialist, presents a general overview of the requirements and cautions when using labeled dicamba products.
+An article titled "What You Should Know about Newly Approved Dicamba formulations" by Dr. Larry Steckel presents a general overview of the requirements and cautions when using labeled dicamba products.
 Specifically, he shows that extremely low rates of this herbicide can be detrimental to off-target plants that are sensitive to dicamba, and how this has dictated the strict dicamba herbicide label restrictions that must be followed.
 This requirement for additional caution when applying this herbicide has led to mandatory stewardship training in most states.
 He adds a final cautionary statement about the possible repercussions if proper stewardship is not followed when applying dicamba products.
-In a UTIA AgCast podcast "New Podcast Covers 2017 Dicamba Expectations" dated Dec.
-12, 2016.
-Dr. Steckel discusses all of the above issues with dicamba.
+In a UTIA AgCast podcast titled "New Podcast Covers 2017 Dicamba Expectations", he discusses all of the above issues with dicamba.